Should Rake Influence Your Poker Game? Pot Limit Omaha Edition

 feature_img

 If you want to be a winning player, you must pay attention to the influence of the rake on your bottom line.
-That's why we'd like to look at the most common rake-related issues in this article.
+That's why we'd like to look at the most rake-related issues in this article.

 What is rake in poker?

 First, let's start with the definition: What is rake in poker?
-Rake is a name for a fee collected by the game organizer, meaning casino when we talk about live games and online poker rooms when we consider online poker.
+Rake is a name for a fee collected by the game organizer, meaning casino when we talk about live games and poker rooms when we consider online poker.

 There are a few possible ways of collecting rake, but one thing is almost certain: unless you play in your best friend's basement, "the house" probably collects some form of rake.